-"People commonly assume that it's just day care or babysitting, and really it's not," says Shawness Woods-Zende, a quality improvement consultant at United Way for Southeastern Michigan.
-She says that being in groups and socializing while in preschool "contributes to (a child's) brain development."
+“People commonly assume that it’s just day care or babysitting, and really it’s not,” says Shawness Woods-Zende, a former quality improvement consultant at United Way for Southeastern Michigan who is now a master coach for Excellent Schools Detroit.
+She says that being in groups and socializing while in preschool “contributes to (a child’s) brain development.”

 Another misconception?
 “That they play all day,” Woods-Zende says.
 A quality preschool program includes early reading and math lessons, hands-on projects, field trips and more.
 Sure, some curricula, she says, are play-based, but that doesn’t mean that there isn’t learning going on.
 In fact, Woods-Zende calls it “active learning.”

 “(It’s) putting together experiences so the children can actively engage with those things,” she explains.
 “So for them, it’s playing.
 But when you have a classroom that’s well put together, there’s a method behind that.”
 Stacking blocks, for example, might be a lesson in colors, spatial relations or counting, she adds.

 Preschool affords kids much more in the way of preparedness for life, too.

 “It will build language, social skills, emotional skills – they’ll learn so many things that they need that will help them in kindergarten,” Woods-Zende says.

 Plus, she notes, “Even if they don’t come into kindergarten knowing how to read or knowing how to write, the things that they’ve learned in an early childhood environment will now help them to quickly adapt and pick those things up.”

 Q: When is my child ready for preschool?